webbingbrasil/filament-maps/README.md

 }
 ```

->Use `map` to access the Leaflet instance on your action callback.
+> The callback method is called during the rendering of the marker and must return a JS that will be executed on event click.
+Use `map` to access the Leaflet instance in your callback.

 ### Marker Icon Color